leonstel/leonstel.github.io/recursive_tree_part3.md

 }
 ```

-Finally
+In the end it all comes to together by filling up the ```search()``` within the Tree component.

 ```
 //tree.js
 search(search){
-    const copyChildren = [...this.data.children];
+    // it creates a copy of the existing data const copyChildren = [...this.data.children];

-    this.searchRecursive(copyChildren, search);
+    // mutate the copied data by calling searchRecursive
+    // this will add the included prop to the copy set according to what the search term is this.searchRecursive(copyChildren, search);

+    // reset the data by assigning the copied set to the data prop
+    // this triggers the leafs, that are bound to this.data, to be redrawn
-    // the root node must be included at all times this.data = {children:copyChildren, included: true}; }
+    // the root node must be included at all times therefor this hardcoded true this.data = {children:copyChildren, included: true}; }
 ```